sxcdennis/basic-shell-scripting/Variables.md

 For example lets say you run the command ```#touch my file.file``` you would create **two** files: my and file.file vs ```#touch "my file.file"``` which would create **one** file: my file.file

 ## Special Variables
 There are a set of variables that are already set for you already.
 They cannot have values assigned to them.
+The following is a table with all of the special variables.
+I urge you to practice them on your own.
+I will not go into detail with all of them, but I will go over a few of them.
 <table>
   <thead>
     <tr>